dip-shantu/Room5Test/README.md

-# How to Run the tests
+# How to Run the tests:
 - Have to have Visual Studio installed in the mechine.
 - Clone the repository
 - Go to repository location and open "Room5Test.sln" file